Tre-brock/Old-maps-desktop/README.md

 <br>
 View old world borders in a app on your desktop.
 No need to enable web gl or canvas in your browser.
 <br>
-Native support for Linux, Windows and Darwin (MacOS).
-BSD users can run the app through wine.
+Native support for Linux, Windows, and Darwin (MacOS).
+BSD users can run the app through Wine.
 <br>
 <br>
 Note to MacOS users: If the os says the program is corrupt, you must type "xattr -c /Pathtofolder/Old-maps-desktop.app" into your terminal